DigitalGeographyLab/green-path-server/docs/green_paths_api.md

 - Schema
 - Exceptions

-As the routing API is already being used by github.com/DigitalGeographyLab/hope-green-path-ui, it's probably a good idea to take a look at its source codes when familiarizing with the API.
+As the routing API is already being used by [github.com/DigitalGeographyLab/hope-green-path-ui](https://github.com/DigitalGeographyLab/hope-green-path-ui), it's probably a good idea to take a look at it when familiarizing with the API.

 ## Endpoints
 - www.greenpaths.fi/